hps/heartland-ios/README.md

 #####For iOS 9 only: Whitelist heartlandportico.com

-If you compile your app with iOS SDK 9.0, you will be affected by App Transport Security.
+If you compile your app with iOS SDK 9.0 or above, you will be affected by App Transport Security.
 Currently, you will need to whitelist heartlandportico.com in your app by adding the following to your application's plist:

 ```Objective-C
 <key>NSAppTransportSecurity</key>